Books and Ideas at Montalto

 In recent years, writers have tried to articulate some of the questions that remain in the wake of a disaster, and in the shadow of a broader climate crisis.
 Alice Bishop is among them: her 2019 short story collection, A Constant Hum, offers a series of crystalline and poetic vignettes of heartache, anger and survival after the 2009 Black Saturday fires.

 A Constant Hum’s haunting stories are drawn from experience.
 Bishop grew up in Christmas Hills, and her family home was razed on Black Saturday.
 Her writing has been widely praised for its stunning detail, and its gripping and attentive language – and, sadly, its renewed immediacy.
-At Montalto this March, join Alice Bishop for a conversation about regrowth, resilience, and its cost.
+With our live-stream, join Alice Bishop for a conversation about regrowth, resilience, and its cost.

 Alice Bishop grew up in Christmas Hills, a town ravaged by the Black Saturday bushfires.
 A Constant Hum, her much-anticipated debut, was commended by the Victorian Premier’s Literary Award for an Unpublished Manuscript and shortlisted for the Penguin Random House Literary Prize.
 Stories in the collection won the 2017 Lord Mayor’s Prize and the Rachel Funari Prize.